GDPR

 Rights support

-Export, deletion, and operational review tools exist to support access, correction, deletion, and audit processes, though some requests still need manual review and controller involvement.
+Export, deletion, and operational review tools support access, correction, deletion, and audit processes.

 1. Typical data protection roles

-• the Trackely customer is the controller for driver, recipient, and delivery data;
+• the Trackely customer is usually the controller for driver, recipient, and delivery data;

-• Trackely acts as the processor for that operational data; and
+• Trackely usually acts as the processor for that operational data; and

 2. Data categories typically processed